-Program, it can designate these accounts as "QI Accounts."
-If the foreign financial institution does not participate in the program, it has only "Non-QI" or "NQI Accounts."
+Because U.S. securities transactions are configured, bought, and sold in U.S. dollars, foreign financial institutions are required to execute U.S. securities transactions through dollar accounts at U.S. financial institutions.
+If a foreign financial institution participates in the QI Program, it can designate these accounts as "QI Accounts."
+If the foreign financial institution does not participate in the program, it has only "Non-OI" or "NOI Accounts."
 Foreign financial institutions are required to designate each securities account they maintain with a U.S. financial institution as either a QI or NQI Account.
 With both types of accounts, the foreign financial institution internally tracks the dividends derived from U.S. securities and other U.S. source income paid to individual client accounts.
-With a NQI Account, the foreign financial institution must provide those individual client names to the U.S. financial institution, which in turn reports and remits withholding taxes to the IRS.
+With an NQI Account, the foreign financial institution must provide those individual client names to the U.S. financial institution, which in turn reports and remits withholding taxes to the IRS.
 But with a QI Account, the foreign financial institution may submit to the IRS forms using pooled reporting and aggregate withholdings, without disclosing the names of any non-U.S. persons holding U.S. securities.
 These financial institutions are thus allowed to withhold their client names from the IRS (and their American competitors) while maintaining the same access to the U.S. securities market - one of the world's most lucrative - as U.S. financial institutions.

 To ensure that the program is operating as intended, QI participants agree to an auditing regime.
 Generally, audits under the QI Program are conducted by external auditors chosen by the QI participant.
 Audits are intended to ensure that QI participants adhere to the standards and procedures set forth in the QI agreement.
 So that QIs are able to maintain client secrecy, the IRS does not have access to the raw information reviewed by the external auditor, although the IRS sets the audit parameters, reviews the qualifications of the external auditor, and determines whether the auditor faces any impediments such that they cannot accurately review the QI participant's performance.
 Audits are conducted in the second and fifth years of the QI agreement, with audit reports remitted to the IRS.
 If an audit report raises concerns within the IRS, a second phase audit is ordered, focusing on the areas of concern.
 Should the concerns continue, a third phase is ordered.
-According to a December 2007 review of the QI Program by the U.S. Government Accountability Office (GAO), "high rates of documentation failure, underreporting of U.S. source income, and underwithholding" are the three most common reasons for third phase reviews.
-Failure to satisfactorily resolve the concerns - or submit timely-filed audit reports - results in termination of the relevant QI agreement.
+According to a December 2007 review of the QI Program by the U.S. Government Accountability Office ("GAO"), "high rates of documentation failure, underreporting of U.S. source income, and underwithholding" are the three most common reasons for third phase reviews.
+Failure to satisfactorily resolve the concerns -- or submit timely-filed audit reports - results in termination of the relevant QI Agreement.